galeone/db-gen/README.md

 jdbc-gen
 ========

-Generate JDBC classes from a db description.
+Generate JDBC/DAO/Hibernate classes and configuration files from a db description.

+It also generate sample mains with working code.

+The generator will generate interfaces and only the implementation valid for a DB2 database.

 > This code sucks.